-5 Ways To Repeat Your Last Command In Linux - OSTechNix
+How To Repeat Your Last Command In Linux - OSTechNix

 su -c "uname -r" Password: 5.3.0-40-generic

-Cool, isn’t it?
-You don’t need to type the last command completely.
-It could be useful when you’ve already executed a very long command, and don’t want to re-type the same command fully.
+Cool, isn't it?
+You don't need to type the last command completely.
+It could be useful when you’ve already executed a very long command, and don't want to re-type the same command again.

-Method 2 – Repeat N-th command:
+Method 2 - Repeat N-th command

 You might have run so many commands, and want to repeat a specific command.
 What will you do?
 Simple!
 You can do this by typing a specific word of the previous command.

-To repeat previous command that starts with a specific word/letter, for example un, just type:
+To repeat previous command that starts with a specific word/letter, for example

 $ !un